 XTF structural divisions are rendered with milestone tags.
 In the

-case of the outer structural division type `surface
+case of the outer structural division type `surface' we

 Almost all of the inline markup used by XTF (more precisely, by GDL) is handled well by TEI.
 A few exceptions are noted here.